Writing and debugging Perl One-liners

 list of function names.
 I can check if an XML file is valid XML with

-XML::Simple and it's XMLin
+XML::Simple and it's XMLin function

 just by loading the XML file: